Tenants must usually give you written notice if they plan on moving out. They don't need to give notice if

 Article 14 of the Private Tenancies Order (NI) 2006 says how much notice tenants must give.
 They should give you

-- 8 weeks' notice if they've been there for between 5 and 10 years
+- 4 weeks' notice if they rented the property for less than 10 years

-- 12 weeks' notice if they've been there for more than 10 years.
+- 12 weeks' notice if they rented the property for more than 10 years

 The notice has to be in writing.
 This can include text messages or emails.